Hritvik111/Boston_HR_Compensation_Analytics/README.md

 - **Centralize Data and Measure Effectiveness:** Work with the DoIT to streamline data processes for better measurement of process effectiveness and identification of improvement opportunities.

 ## Conclusion
 The insights gathered reflect significant areas for operational improvement within the City of Boston’s workforce policies.
-By leveraging these findings, the Operational Improvement Analyst can enhance efficiency, equity, and employee satisfaction across departments.
+By leveraging these findings, we can enhance efficiency, equity, and employee satisfaction across departments.

 ## Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request if you would like to contribute to this project.